scalableminds/webknossos/docs/skeleton_annotation.md

 Skeleton annotations consist of connected nodes forming a graph.
 Nodes are connected through edges and are organized in trees.

-Nodes can be placed by right-clicking (*Right Click*) in orthogonal mode or automatically when moving in flight or oblique mode.
+Nodes can be placed by clicking (*Left Click* by default or *Right Click* when *Classic Controls* are enabled in the settings sidebar) in orthogonal mode (the skeleton tool should be selected) or automatically when moving in flight or oblique mode.
 All (global) operations are executed on the current active node, e.g. adding a comment or node deletion.
 Most keyboard shortcuts take the active node into context.
 Operations on whole trees, e.g. splitting or merging trees, follow the same pattern.